cfurrow/cfurrow.github.io/_posts/2018-02-23-so-im-using-bear-now.md

 But, this latest time using Bear was different.
 I thought to myself, "Don't try to mimic Evernote.
 Don't import your notes, just write."

 With this new mindset, I'm loving Bear.
 I can take notes quickly, drop code snippets in with syntax-highlighting, tag, nest-tags, search, etc. I find I'm using Bear more than I used Evernote to do things like take notes on an article I read: grabbing quotes, images/graphs from the post, making my own comments or providing supplimentary links.
+It's a real delight, and I don't think I'm going to go back to Evernote, or the supplimentary apps.

 ## What is your routine?